 Derbyshire County Council provides a daily lunch service in school which is available to all children.
-From September 2014, all children in Reception, Years 1 and 2 became eligible to receive a free school meal.
+All children in Reception, Years 1 and 2 are eligible to receive a free school meal.
 For children in Years 3, 4, 5 and 6, the current price of a school meal is £2.10 per day.
-Dinner money is payable weekly in advance each Monday, preferably in a named envelope for your child to hand to their teacher.
-Anyone in Year 3 and above who is eligible for free school meals should complete an online application form at Derbyshire County Council.
+Please pay dinner money in advance on a Monday morning, either directly to the school office staff, or send it in a named envelope for your child to give to their class teacher.
+Anyone in Year 3 and above who is eligible for free school meals should complete an online application form.

 In England, children are eligible to receive free school meals (FSM) if their parents are in receipt of any of the following benefits: